Back

 Keep out of the reach of children.

-Do not use Diperam HCT packages that are damaged or have signs of tampering.
+Do not use Diperam HCT packages that are damaged or show signs of tampering.

-Do not dispose of medicines down the drain or in the household waste container.
+Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines you no longer use.
-These measures will help protect the environment.
+This will help to protect the environment.

 What Diperam HCT contains